valeriepatu9/ece-devops-2020-fall/modules/3-infrustructure-as-code/index.md

 ## Labs

-1. Prepare virtual environment with Vagrant
+1. Part 1 - Using Vagrant with Shell Provisioner
-2. Provision a VM using Ansible
+2. Part 2 - GitLab installation using Vagrant and Ansible Provisioner
-3. Complete the GitLab installation

 [Go to the labs](labs.md)